LIBERAL STUDIES OFFICE OF GLOBAL PROGRAMS

 Site placements are communicated to students by mid-March of the first year, in time for registration for the sophomore fall semester.
 Students will be matched with the site that will best help them to achieve their educational goals and should note that their top choice(s) of site are not guaranteed (and, in fact, may not be the most appropriate site, given their goals).

-In addition, students will need to submit study away applications for both semesters of study away for their Junior Year through the Global Programs office as outlined on the NYU Study Away Applications website.
+In addition, students will need to submit a study away application for the academic year through the Global Programs office as outlined on the NYU Study Away Applications website.
 Even though students will have been given academic approval to study at a particular location for the junior year, enrollment at that location for the junior year is contingent on submitting an application and fulfilling the eligibility requirements outlined on the Global Programs website.

 Note: Transfer students admitted to GLS after the Preference Form deadline are asked to submit the form as soon as possible.
 Students will be matched with the most appropriate junior year site on a space available basis.